Skip to content

 end

-If you wish to modify the firing speed and attributes of the tear, there are methods for doing so.
+It is possible to modify the firing speed and attributes of the tear.
 Without REPENTOGON, you will need to some manual checks inside MC_FAMILIAR_UPDATE.
-This code will alter the firerate of the familiar so that it fires 1 tear per second, do double the normal damage, and slow enemies.
+This code will alter the fire rate of the familiar so that it fires 1 tear per second, does double the normal damage, and slows enemies.

 1